2D and 3D plot

 Use <Sampled> to automatically sample data for the entire view range, on one or more axes.

-This can then be used as position data for e.g. <Point>, <Line> or <Surface>, provided through the local DataContext.
+This can then be used as position data for e.g. <Point>, <Line> or <Surface>, explicitly, or provided through the local DataContext.

 For more advanced uses, you can embed the underlying geometry layers directly into the plot.
 They will respect the coordinate transform of the surrounding view.